sassoftware/sas-studio-custom-steps/NLP - Score Text Classifier/README.md

 ### Parameters:

-Note that this custom step runs on data loaded in Cloud Analytics Services (CAS).
+Note that this custom step runs on data loaded in SAS Cloud Analytics Services (CAS).
 Ensure you are connected to CAS before running this step.

 #### Input parameters: